DesignInTheBlack/MySassTemplate/README.md

-# MySassMaster
+# My Sass Template
-My personal sass project structure, with some useful tools and commonly used mixins included.
+My personal sass project structure, with some useful tools and commonly used mixins as well as support for a 4 point grid system.